mandober/debrief.cs/cs.timeline.md

 - 1964 Speakeasy (computational env)
 - 1964 BASIC
 - 1964 PL/I
+- 1964 The earliest description of *continuations* by Adriaan van Wijngaarden
 - 1966 JOSS
 - 1967 BCPL (forerunner to C, forerunner to B)
 - 1968 Logo